-I am an artist based in Chichester, West Sussex, on the South coast of England.
+I am an artist based in Chichester, West Sussex and Affpuddle, Dorset, on the South coast of England.
 I like to work in a variety of media, often using materials that I find on my daily walks around the coast.
 These materials might be wood (usually painted but distressed by the action of the waves); metal (perhaps wire for weaving or rusty pieces for dyeing); plastics; paper; fabric; fishing line; or other interesting items that just catch my eye.

 I came to Art in a circuitous route: I grew up in rural Staffordshire but the family moved South immediately after my ‘O’ levels.
 After careers in banking, insurance and estate agency, and after the birth of our daughter, I decided on a change of direction and enrolled for a two year C & G course in Interior Design.
 At the end of the course, having gained a Distinction, and having passed my Cert Ed, I started teaching Interior Design initially in Further Education and then privately.

 Later, various courses in art, textiles and printing led me to enrol for a two year stint at the beautiful West Dean College taking a Foundation Diploma in Art and Design.
-I am so lucky to live close to this very special place and still attend regularly.
 Inspirational tutors there include Frances Hatch, Cas Holmes, Susie Hunt, Matthew Harris, Pauline Burbidge, Jo Budd, Jilly Morris and Susan Hufton.
-I am a member of the Embroiderers’ Guild despite the fact I still feel that I cannot sew – rather I am someone who loves the texture and layering that can be achieved with fabric and the fact that stitch can enhance work in a way that is hard to achieve with works on paper.

-I am no photographer – I have a small camera which fits into my pocket and I use the “Auto” setting as I do not understand the technicalities of F stops and the like.
-Despite this, I manage to collect images that I like in their own right as well as for artistic inspiration.
-When I have time, I will visit with a sketchbook and record those views which move me.
+As I walk, I collect objects but also images that I like in their own right as well as for artistic inspiration.
+When I have time, I will visit with a sketchbook and record those views and objects which move me.